 A. Maxine Graves Undergraduate Award

-This scholarship was established by Dr. Michael W. Graves, UNM Professor of Anthropology and his sister, Kathryn Tedrick, to honor the memory of their mother, Maxine Graves and her support of his pursuit of an education.
+This scholarship was established by Dr. Michael W. Graves, UNM Professor of Anthropology and former chair of the Department (2007-2014) and his sister, Kathryn Tedrick, to honor the memory of their mother, Maxine Graves and her support of his pursuit of an education.
 The scholarship annually supports undergraduate students majoring in Anthropology who are in the Honors Program.

 Anthropology Dissertation Fellowship

-This fellowship was established to provide support for doctoral students in the final write up stage of their dissertation.
+This generous fellowship was established in 2019 by an annonymous donor to provide support for doctoral students in the UNM Department of Anthropology who are in the final write up stage of their dissertation and who will successfully defend their dissertation at the end of the award year.

 Anthropology Graduate Student Support Fund